KironStylo/WeatherApp/README.md

 ### Some possible improvements for the app 🧰🪛
 I'll improve the following things in the near future:
-> * Add an UI component to show the weather name, max and min temperature, and day of the week at the end of the screen.
-> * Use StateFlow to retrieve weather and timezone data in one use case from the two API services.
 > * Handle navigation between screens using a middle layer controller class or passing a singleton navigation controller to view models (Still deciding)
 > * I am planning to add a Settings screen to allow users select app language, temperature and wind speed units.
 > * Regarding weather icons, I might use a different method to display them since I don't think it's a good idea to store all icons in the drawable folder.